AriFordsham/GHCWiki/commentary/rts/storage/heap-alloced.md

 Disadvantages:

 - references to static objects go through another indirection.
+(This includes all of the RTS code!)

   - when doing dynamic linking, references to static objects in another package already go through an indirection and we could arrange that only one indirection is required.